-- Speeding (depending on how far you go over the speed limit}
+- Speeding (penalty will vary depending on how fast you go over the speed limit).

-- Failure to stop at a stop sign or red light
+- Failing to stop at a stop sign or red light.

-- Failure to yield right of way to an ambulance, fire truck or police officer
+- Failing to yield right of way to an ambulance, fire truck or police officer.

-- Failure to yield right of way to a pedestrian in a crosswalk
+- Failing to yield right of way to a pedestrian in a crosswalk.

-- Failure to stop for a school bus that has stopped with its warning lights flashing
+- Failing to stop for a school bus that has stopped with its warning lights flashing.

 Any points for moving traffic violations and suspensions will stay on your driving record for a number of years.
 For more on moving violations and the points that come with them, refer to the Vermont Driver Handbook or our page on the Vermont Point System.